 The sugar syrup has the advantage that the sugar crystals are already dissolved.
-This means that the sugar combines very quickly with the yoghurt.
+This means that the sugar is very quickly combines with the yogurt.

-It is also possible to produce lautered sugar for stock, as it is used for various types of ice cream, especially sorbets.
+You can also use refining sugar on Stock as it is used for various types of ice cream, especially sorbets.
 Pour into a bottle while still hot, store in a cool place and consume within approx. 2 weeks.

 Preparation of frozen yoghurt in 2 steps

 - It couldn't be simpler: mix all ingredients together with a hand mixer or hand blender briefly on high speed until a uniform mass is formed.

 - The ice cream should best same day be plastered completely, because it becomes very hard in the freezer.
 If you have kept the ice cream longer in the freezer, then for approx. 30 minutes in the refrigerator Allow to thaw and stir or mix well once again.

 - To arrange, you can put the ice cream in a Spray nozzle with a large opening or in a freezer bag.
-To do this, place the piping nozzle or bag with the rim turned over in a slightly larger glass and fill it with the ice cream.
-For the freezer bag, cut off the tip with scissors.
+To do this, place the piping nozzle or bag with the edge folded over in a slightly larger glass and fill with the ice cream.
+In the case of the freezer bag, cut off the tip with scissors.
 Once you pick up the piping nozzle or bag, you have to do it quickly so that not too much of the ice cream melts.
-Drape a nice curl on a plate or in a bowl and decorate with toppings.
+Drape a nice curl onto a plate or into a bowl and top with Toppings (see below) decorate

 Toppings for frozen yogurt

 Here are some inspirations on how to decorate your yoghurt ice cream:

 - Fresh Fruits seasonal (strawberries, raspberries, blueberries, currants, mango, pineapple, kiwi, bananas, etc.)

 - chocolate sauce

 - Peanut Caramel Sauce

-- Nuts: flaked or chopped almonds, chopped hazelnuts or walnuts
+- Nuts: almond slivers or flakes, chopped Hazelnuts* or Walnuts*

 - Coconut flakes*